Muir Woods Or Bust, by Ian Woollen

-Muir Woods Or Bust ($14.95, 216 pages, ISBN: 978-1-60381-597-0) is a work of literary fiction and social satire by Ian Woollen.
+Muir Woods Or Bust (216 pages) is a work of literary fiction and social satire by Ian Woollen.
 In a near future plagued by global weather weirding, a psychologist is forced by a manic actor to travel from Bloomington, Indiana, to California for the sake of an audition.

 Woollen’s most recent novel, Uncle Anton’s Atomic Bomb, was shortlisted for the Balcones Prize.
 His first novel, Stakeout on Millennium Drive, won the 2006 Best Book of Indiana Fiction Award.
 His short fiction has surfaced in a variety of journals, including The Massachusetts Review, Fiction Southeast, The Smokelong Quarterly, and The Mid-American Review, from which he received a Sherwood Anderson Prize.